mootools/mootools-core/Docs/Native/Function.md

 * (*function*) The bound function.

-### Examples:
+### Example:

 	function myFunction(){
-		this.setStyle('color', 'red');
+		//Note that 'this' here refers to window, not an element.
-		//note that 'this' here refers to window, not an element
+		//The function must be bound to the element we want to manipulate. this.setStyle('color', 'red');
-		//we'll need to bind this function to the element we want to alter };
+	};
 	var myBoundFunction = myFunction.bind(myElement);
-	myBoundFunction(); // this will make the element myElement red.
+	myBoundFunction(); //This will make myElement's text red.

 Function Method: bindWithEvent {#Function:bindWithEvent}
 --------------------------------------------------------

-Returns a function whose `this` is altered.
+Changes the scope of `this` within the target function to refer to the bind parameter.
 It also makes "space" for an event.
-This makes the method indicate for using in conjunction with [Element:addEvent][] and arguments.
+This allows the function to be used in conjunction with [Element:addEvent][] and arguments.

 ### Syntax: